-Target Range: < 75°F The temperature was affected by the dates selected for testing and the weather of each year.
+Target Range: < 75°F

+The temperature was affected by the dates selected for testing and the weather of each year.
 As we collect data in subsequent years, the trend line should become a more accurate indicator of the changes in the lake.
 Overall, the trend did not show any significant changes in the surface temperatures.

-Target Range: 4.0 - 12.0 mg/L As the temperature increases, water holds less oxygen.
-Despite temperature fluctuations over the testing history, the oxygen concentrations remained very healthy.
-We will continue to watch this trend and recommend further actions if it starts to decrease more sharply.
+Target Range: 4.0 - 12.0 mg/L

+As the temperature increases, water holds less oxygen.
+Despite temperature fluctuations over the testing history, the oxygen concentrations remained very healthy and showed no significant change since testing began.

 Target Range: 0 - 100 ppb Phosphate is a major nutrient that fuels aquatic plant growth.
-The historical trend showed a significant increase over the testing history.
+The historical trend showed a steady increase over the testing history.
 Lakes are basins that undergo eutrophication, the process of accumulating sediment and nutrients, leading to shallower depth and more plant growth.
 This process speeds up over time, so it is important to act now to maintain the lake health.
 The biological augmentation, aeration, and plant management are all essential management tools for the lake.

 Target Range: 0 - 1,000 ppb Nitrate is another vital nutrient for the growth of aquatic plants.
-This nutrient also increased over the testing history, despite an improvement in 2018.
+This nutrient also increased over the testing history, although the last two years were flat.
 It is important residents continue to be conscience of their properties and landscaping methods to ensure more nutrients do not enter the lake.

-Target Range: > 6.5 feet Transparency was affected by different factors including total dissolved solids, total suspended solids, algae growth, and rain frequency and amount.
-Overall, the transparency of the lake increased over the testing history.
+Target Range: > 6.5 feet

+Transparency was affected by different factors including total dissolved solids, total suspended solids, algae growth, and rain frequency and amount.
+Overall, the transparency of the lake increased slightly over the testing history.